 Obviously this is quite far from where we ended up.
 For once the idea sounded way better in theory then it was in practise, because quick changes in the presentation would become quite a pain.
-But more importantly, we realised that we would have to start a lot earlier in the presentation process.
+But more importantly, we realised that we would have to start a lot earlier in the process of creating a presentation.

 An analysis of presentations and their design

 Everyone knows what it is like to present.
 However, it differs from person to person and industry to industry how they plan and execute presentations.
-We spoke to people rooted in the creative field as well as in education and in an automotive and technical context.
+We spoke to people rooted in the creative field as well as in education and from an automotive and technical background.

 One thing all interviewees independently agreed upon was that they deeply disliked those classic bullet-point heavy, monotonous PowerPoint Presentations.
 Instead, they wanted to see something original—visually, but also in the styles of the speakers.